epfml/disco/docs/ONBOARDING.md

 # Onboarding

-Note: You will not need this guide if you simply want to add a new machine learning task to Disco.
-Instead, for that you can directly use task creation form, or our [guide on how to add a custom task](./TASK.md).

-If you want to contribute to the development of the Disco library itself?
-If yes then this present guide is for you.

 Disco has grown a lot since its early days, and like with any sizeable code base, getting started is both difficult and intimidating: There are a *lot* of files, it's not clear what's important at first, and even where to start is a bit of a puzzle.